 Do you have an office?
 With a computer, phone, desk, plants etc in it?
 Do you take equipment out and about with you (such as a laptop, projector, mobile and so on)?

 We all know what a pain a damaged or stolen laptop can be.
-Inconvenience is one thing; not being able to run your business is another.
+Inconvenience is one thing, but not being able to run your business is another.
 If you’ve invested money in your office and your business equipment, we’d suggest it makes perfect sense to protect it.

 Levels of cover are up to you.
 Think about how much it would cost you to replace everything in your office or workspace, worst-case scenario, and that’s a good place to start.
 (And we mean everything – right down to the last pencil.)

 Tip of the iceberg

-What we’ve described here isn’t all that’s available, of course, but it’s enough to get you started and should cover the kind of ‘everyday’ risks most businesses face.
+What we’ve described here isn’t all that’s available, of course, but it’s enough to get you started.
+There’s enough here to cover the kind of ‘everyday’ risks most businesses face.

 Insurance is always irksome and, for many business owners the question ‘what business insurance do I need?’ is actually a toss up between need, want and budget.
 You can insure pretty much anything these days – where you draw the line is up to you.